CDOT-CV/jpo-ode/docs/data-flow-diagrams/README.md

 ### SPAT Data Flow 2 (Offloaded Files)
 1. The [FileUploadController](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/upload/FileUploadController.java) writes the SPAT log file to the configured uploads directory defined in [FileImporterProperties](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/coder/stream/FileImporterProperties.java) (ex: /uploads/bsmlog)
 2. The [ImporterDirectoryWatcher](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/importer/ImporterDirectoryWatcher.java) scans the upload directory for and processes new log files every one second.
-3. [LogFileToAsn1CodecPublisher](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/coder/stream/LogFileToAsn1CodecPublisher.java) pushes the SPAT to the OdeRawEncodedSPATJson topic.
+3. The [LogFileToAsn1CodecPublisher](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/coder/stream/LogFileToAsn1CodecPublisher.java) pushes the SPAT to the OdeRawEncodedSPATJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
 4. The [RawEncodedSPATJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedSPATJsonRouter.java) consumes messages from the OdeRawEncodedSPATJson topic and pushes the SPAT message to the Asn1DecoderInput topic.
 5. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1DecoderInput topic, decodes the SPAT, and pushes it to the Asn1DecoderOutput topic.
-6. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) class pulls from the Asn1DecoderOutput topic and pushes the SPAT to the OdeSpatPojo, OdeSpatRxPojo, OdeDNMsgJson, OdeSpatRxJson, OdeSpatTxPojo and OdeSpatJson topics.
+6. The [Asn1DecodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1DecodedDataRouter.java) class pulls from the Asn1DecoderOutput topic and pushes the SPAT message to the OdeSpatPojo, OdeSpatRxPojo, OdeDNMsgJson, OdeSpatRxJson, OdeSpatTxPojo and OdeSpatJson topics.
 7. The [GeoJSON Converter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter) pulls from the OdeSpatJson topic, converts the SPAT and pushes it to the ProcessedOdeSpatJson topic.
 8. The [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) pulls from the ProcessedOdeSpatJson topic and pushes to the [Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor) Output Topics group.

 ### MAP Data Flow 1 (Receiver Classes)
-1. The MAP comes in through the MapReceiver class and is pushed to the OdeRawEncodedMAPJson topic.
+1. The MAP comes in through the [MapReceiver](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/udp/map/MapReceiver.java) and is pushed to the OdeRawEncodedMAPJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
 2. The [RawEncodedMAPJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedMAPJsonRouter.java) processes messages from the OdeRawEncodedMAPJson topic.
 3. The RawEncodedMAPJsonRouter class pushes the MAP to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 4. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1DecoderInput topic, decodes the MAP, and pushes it to the Asn1DecoderOutput topic.